intarchboard/draft-protocol-maintenance/draft-iab-protocol-maintenance.md

 The context from which the robustness principle was developed provides valuable insights into its intent and purpose.
-The earliest form of the principle in the RFC series (the Internet Protocol specification {{?RFC0760}}) is preceded by a sentence that reveals the motivation for the principle:
+The earliest form of the principle in the RFC series (the Internet Protocol specification {{?RFC0760}}) is preceded by a sentence that reveals a motivation for the principle:

 {:quote}
 > While the goal of this specification is to be explicit about the protocol